“It’s just… um… you were rude.” Jerk looked like he might apologize; or, worse, cry.

-“Easy A, Jody; and… (back to a whisper) Military; cops; it’s a family tradition.
+“Easy A, Jody; and… (back to a whisper) Marine Corps; cops; it’s a family tradition.
 Isn’t it?”

 I crumpled up the first and second versions of my schedule in my right hand, stuck my middle finger out and a little too close to Jumper’s face.
 Surprised at how instant my anger had been, how it was staying at that level, and how Jumper’s reaction continued to be a smile (“Insolence,” my father would have said); I pulled my hand back almost immediately, flattened-out what had been a fist, and slapped my hand on the papers to the desktop.